LearnLib/ralib/README.md

 * models learned (results)
 * a folder containing detailed experimental data, such as the input configuration, the statistics, cache, logs and models generated following each experiment (experiments)
 * various input configurations used mostly to learn TCP-like models (inputs)

+Connecting to TCP stacks was done using the TCP Adapter and Entity components from the [*tcp-learner*][6] project.

+The remainder of this file comprises content copied from the README.md of a stable version of RaLib.

 Installation
 -------------------------